 Creating a new app repository

-These instructions will help you create a new app repository based on our template-app.
+These instructions will help you create a new app repository based on our repository template.

 Prerequisites